 Conway Engineering wins five-year programme for upgrading wastewater treatment plants

-We have already started on Phase 1 design stage for our first batch of sites and are looking forward to successful delivery of these upgrades, resulting in sustainable wastewater treatment in Ireland.
+We are delighted to have been appointed as delivery partner to Irish Water for the IWSS NCAP programme following a competitive tender process.
+This is a five-year programme for upgrading wastewater treatment plants nationwide, with a focus on inlet works, storm management, sludge management and NCAP sites.
+We have already started on phase one, the design stage for our first batch of sites and are looking forward to successful delivery of these upgrades, which will result in sustainable wastewater treatment in Ireland.